 This post has the answer, bringing you the 6 best Caribbean Islands to visit in March:

 It’s hard to create a list of Caribbean islands without including Jamaica.
-With a large population of around 3 million, Jamaica is considered one of the most popular islands in the Caribbean.
+With a large population of around 3 million, Jamaica is considered one of the most popular tourist destinations in the Caribbean.

 In March, the weather is almost pleasant, with average temperatures around 84 °F. The wind is calm, and there is a low amount of rainfall.
-In fact, March is considered to be one of the driest months in this region.
+In fact, it is best to travel in March in Jamaica, because it is one of the driest months in this region.